To request a quote for windows, doors or a roof lantern contact firstname.lastname@example.org or call 01245 326510

-During the Georgian era, architecture and interior design was characterised by elegance and delicacy.
-By the late 18th century, many properties were fitted with narrow, sash windows and as a result, the window seat became a highly fashionable item.
+During the Georgian era, architecture and interior design was characterised by timeless elegance and delicacy.
+By the late 18th century, many grand properties were fitted with narrow sash windows and as a result the window seat became a highly fashionable item.

 The Georgian window seat stood as high from the floor as a chair, with identical roll-over curves at either end and rich upholstery.
 Today, the window seat has evolved in form but its concept is very much the same.
 21st century window seats are almost always integrated into the wall rather than a stand alone piece of furniture, but they still provide that peaceful spot from which to gaze out at the clouds for a moment’s calm, enjoy a good read or simply sit and reflect at the end of a busy day.

 Whether you own a characterful period property or a modern build with contemporary features, a window seat can enhance any room, adding both decoration and purpose to a beautiful window space.

 Modern window seats are as much about storage as they are about style.
 With the help of a little skilled carpentry, a small, disused corner can soon be transformed into a stylish, integrated storage solution.
 Take a look at some of our favourite ideas:

 Drawer function – Great for tidying away games in a playroom or entertaining space when not in use.
 Create symmetry between the joinery and interior design by applying drawer handles that match or complement the ironmongery of your windows.

 Image via studio-mcgee.com

 Open shelving – Have yourself a miniature library beneath your window seat, or use the shelving to display photos or ornaments that complement the interior.

 Hinged-top storage – Not only would a hallway window seat provide a place to sit and get ready to head outdoors, by adding a hinged-top you’ll have the perfect hiding place for muddy shoes and dog toys that would otherwise clutter up your entrance hall.